Choosing the Right Sales Management Style

 - To get a salesperson’s perspective on problems

 - To obtain suggestions for improving individual performance

 - To coach

 - To obtain information on the progress with an account and to brainstorm strategies for further development

 Delegating is empowering salespeople with the freedom to do their jobs or to enhance their personal development.
 Salespeople who have demonstrated the ability to work successfully and independently often have the confidence to continue to perform with little supervision.

 Delegating is often difficult for some sales managers.
-This is not uncommon since sales managers typically are interested in, concerned about, and feel responsible for their salespeople, and want to stay involved.
-The key to the delegating style is monitoring and follow-up to keep yourself assured of the continued efforts and success on the part of the salesperson, and to allow the salesperson enough room to do the job confidently without feeling you are “checking up.”
-This the least interactive of the four management styles.
+This is not uncommon since sales managers typically are interested in, concerned about, and feel responsible for their salespeople and want to stay involved.
+The key to the delegating style is monitoring and follow-up to keep yourself assured of the continued efforts and success on the part of the salesperson and to allow the salesperson enough room to do the job confidently without feeling you are “checking up.”
+This is the least interactive of the four management styles.

 Use a delegating style:

 - With successful salespeople who have demonstrated abilities and expressed a desire to work independently